 - Family friendly – Admittedly this is a quality that has become increasingly relevant to me as my little ones grow up, but the fact is that ideally, Christmas is a time for family.
 Especially here in Canada, the weather grows cold, people move indoors, and the chance for everyone to pile up on the couch with blankets, hot cocoa, and some sugar-laden treat is one of the few pleasures of winter.
 And in that vein, an R-rated romp through the seedier parts of L.A. like in Kiss Kiss Bang Bang is just not something that’s going to cut it in the family-friendly department.

 - Crowd-pleasing – I include this here not as a someone resistant to depressing endings or difficult themes.
-After all, sometime next year I’m planning on doing a Ingmar Bergman retrospective, so I’m well versed to those kinds of movies.
+After all, sometime next year I’m planning on doing a Ingmar Bergman retrospective, so I’m well versed and naturally drawn to those kinds of movies.
 But there also needs to be a place for something that has ambitions to merely leave a broad smile on your face.
 And given the general difficulty that can often accompany the season, I have no qualms stating that maybe our Christmas movies – which we generally seek for entertainment purposes – could be a little easy.

 - Christmas setting – Snow, Christmas trees, Santa Claus, jingle bells… You know what?
 I really shouldn’t have to explain this one.